E4n presentation

 Thumbnail

-The E4N cohort study: what is it?
+The E3N-Generations cohort study: what is it?

-E4N is an on-going prospective cohort study based on the existing E3N cohort of ca. 100,000 French women initiated in 1990.
+E3N-Generations (formerly E3N-E4N) is an on-going prospective cohort study based on the existing E3N cohort of ca. 100,000 French women initiated in 1990.
 It will ultimately include the spouses (specifically, the fathers of E3N women’s children), children, and grandchildren of the E3N women.

-E4N is a “family cohort” built on 3 generations.
+E3N-Generations is a “family cohort” built on 3 generations.
 It will expand the E3N cohort study by investigating health and disease in men as well, and by creating a suitable framework to investigate familial aggregations of diseases through common exposures and/or genetics.

 What are its scientific objectives?

-The E4N participants will enable us to:
+E3N-Generations participants allow us to:

 • Investigate risk factors of major chronic diseases in both men and women